UPDATES! How do you calculate the alternative minimum tax?

 Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments and applies tax items called AMT preferences.
 These are tax items that usually receive special treatment under the regular, non-AMT income tax rules.
 The resulting amount is your "alternative minimum taxable income" (AMTI).
 The standard deduction on Form 1040, if taken in lieu of itemizing, is not part of the AMTI calculation (you get a different AMTI exemption instead, as explained below).

-The table below summarizes the AMT income exemption amounts, phaseouts, and rate thresholds for 2018 that are detailed above.
+2019 AMT income exemption amounts, phaseouts, and rate thresholds

 |Filer status in 2018||AMT income exemption amount||Exemption amount phaseout starts||Exemption amount phaseout ends||Point where rate